domi7777/larsen/README.md

 # Larsen
 A simple music PWA: https://domi7777.github.io/larsen/

-Due to browser restrictions with ausio context, it works best when installed as a Progressive Web App (PWA)
+Due to browser restrictions with audio context, it works best when installed as a Progressive Web App (PWA)

 ## How to install